aljrubior/anyctl/docs/cheatsheet.md

 # Describe a deployment
 anyctl runtimemanager deployments describe deployment-name

+# Show the logs of the deployment
+anyctl runtimemanager deployments logs <deployment-name>

 # List the change history of a deployment
 anyctl runtimemanager deployments history get <deployment-name>